AJIb63PT/MedInfo/README.md

 ## Parser config

-create in repository mnns.json.
+Create in repository mnns.json.
 Array from MNN names that you need

 ## start